ReverendRetro/SimpleDiscordRSS/README.md

 - The scheduler will automatically pick up any new or edited feeds on its next cycle (within 60 seconds).

 # Configuration Files
-The bot automatically creates and manages the following files in the project directory:
+The bot automatically creates and manages the configuration files in the directory it is created.
+No manual input required.
-- config.json: Stores the list of feeds you've added through the web UI.
-- sent_articles.yaml: Acts as the bot's memory, storing a list of article IDs that have already been posted to prevent duplicates.
-- feed_state.json: Keeps track of the last time each feed was checked to manage update intervals.
-You do not need to edit these files manually.